VerifyTests/Verify.Go/README.md

 }
 ```

-And the test is re run it will fail.
+And the test is re-run, it will fail.

 The Diff Tool will display the diff: